 Thing #11: Better Bookkeeping a Requirement

-The pass-thru entity’s accounting system will need to track both the business income the firm earns and then the non-business income the firm earns (non-business income includes things like investment income and capital gains).
+The pass-through entity’s accounting system will need to track both the business income the firm earns and then the non-business income the firm earns (non-business income includes things like investment income and capital gains).

-Note, too, that the K-1s prepared by partnerships, S corporations, trusts and then estates will need to provide more details on all of this sort of stuff to their owners and beneficiaries so these folks can make the Sec.
-199A calculations.
+Note, too, that the K-1s prepared by partnerships, S corporations, trusts and then estates will need to provide more details on all of this sort of stuff to their owners and beneficiaries so these folks can make the Section 199A calculations.

 Thing #12: Watch for More Guidance